rancher/docs/content/k3s/latest/en/backup-restore/_index.md

 *note* The `save` subcommand is the same as `k3s etcd-snapshot`.
 The latter will eventually be deprecated in favor of the former.

-These command will perform as expected whether the etcd snapshots are stored locally or in an S3 compatible object store.
+These commands will perform as expected whether the etcd snapshots are stored locally or in an S3 compatible object store.

-For additional information on the etcd snapshot subcommands, run `k3s etcd-snapshot
+For additional information on the etcd snapshot subcommands, run `k3s etcd-snapshot`.

 Delete a snapshot from S3.